nus-cs2113-AY2122S2/tp/docs/team/1szheng.md

 ## Project: PlanITarium

 PlanITarium is an application that assists you and your family in managing your finances, optimized for use on the Command Line Interface (CLI).
-You can use it to view your monthly financial status, logical group family members for better management and categorise your expenditure.
+You can use it to view your monthly financial status, logically group family members for better management and categorise your expenditures.
 PlanITarium is written in and meant to be run on `Java 11`.

 ### Summary of Contributions